 Coverage:

-Arduino.zip primarily covers Academia, Elektor Magazine, Full Circle Magazine, Make Magazine, and micro:mag.
+Arduino.zip primarily covers Academia, Elektor Magazine, Full Circle Magazine, Make Magazine, and micro:mag; along with some entries from the RPi database.

 CoCo.zip primarily covers CoCo~123, CoCo Friends Disk magazine, Color Computer Magazine, Gamers Connection, Hot CoCo,